AlsammanAlsamman/vcfPIC/README.md

 ## Contact

-For any questions or inquiries, please contact Alsamman at smahmoud[useAandT]ageri.sci.eg.
+For any questions or inquiries, please contact Alsamman at a.alsamman[useAandT]cgiar.org.